I had a plan that my holiday season would go perfectly.

 I felt so humiliated during that season because I had to run into everyone during those holidays only to explain that I was all of a sudden single and that it was totally against my will.

-My heart grew bitter and frustrated for not having any answers.
+My heart grew bitter and frustrated at not having any answers.
 I nearly drove myself insane wondering what I did wrong and how I would never be able to “fix” myself because I would never know.

 And for a very long time, I thought that I was the reason why our relationship ended.
 I saw myself as the broken person.
 I was prone to failing.